Khan-Muhammad1/3D-Animation/readme.txt

+# Real-Time 3D Animation

+## Project Description

-#I created a scene of 2 cars driving in a city towards each other and then colliding creating an explosion.
+This project features a real-time 3D animated scene of two cars driving towards each other in a city environment.
+The cars collide and create an explosion effect.
+The scene uses hierarchical models, custom shaders, procedural textures, and a 360-degree camera fly-around.

-The animations dont work properly when the HTML is opened directly from the file.
-Please open the project in vscode or liver server to run to see the proper animations
-Thank you
+## Features

+- Two cars modeled with hierarchical parts, animated to drive and collide
+- Explosion effect created using custom shaders
+- Procedural textures applied to city and vehicles
+- 360° camera fly-around showing the scene from all angles